tsgates/arch-wiki-markdown/wiki/ASUS_Eee_PC_1215n.md

 Wireless and Bluetooth
 ----------------------

-PS : With the new Kernel (3.0+) there is no need for any of the procedure below, because Wireless and Bluetooth work out of box ^^
+With the Kernel 3.0 and after, there is no need for any of the procedure below, because Wireless and Bluetooth work out of box.

-Wireless: In order to use Wireless with the BCM4313 (Linux Kernel 3.0+) you need to blacklist bcmia by editing your /etc/modprobe.d/modprobe.conf and add this :

-    # blacklist bcma

-Then restart and you can now use your BCM4313 normally :D

-Bluetooth: BCM4313 --> Install packages to manager Bluetooth like "bluez", "bluez-firmware".

-    # sudo pacman -S bluez bluez-firmware

-And then activate them by adding the bluetooth to the Daemons of the "/etc/rc.conf" configuration file.

-    # sudo nano /etc/rc.conf

-And then add to bluetooth to the Daemons:

-    # DAEMONS=(... bluetooth)

-Restart the all thing, so you can use the Bluetooth and/or the Wireless

-For more information about installing and configuration bluetooth, take a look at the "Arch Linux Bluetooth Wiki"[1].

 Media- and FN-keys
 ------------------